-Baking powder is a leavening agent used in baking to make preparations rise.
-It is composed of sodium bicarbonate (or other base), an acid (such as cream of tartar or pyrophosphate) and a stabilizer (usually starch).
+Baking powder is a raising agent used in baking to make preparations rise.
+It is composed of sodium bicarbonate (or another base), an acid (such as cream of tartar or pyrophosphate), and a stabilizer (usually starch).
 It therefore generally contains gluten.
-If you can't find gluten-free baking powder, you can replace it with baking soda combined with an acid (like lemon juice, vinegar, yogurt, or cream of tartar).
+If you cannot find gluten-free baking powder, you can substitute baking soda combined with an acid (such as lemon juice, vinegar, yogurt, or cream of tartar).

 For each teaspoon (5 g) of baking powder: